jjermann/differenceComparer/README.md

 -- ```DifferenceComparer<T, TU>```
   The main class.
   Used to compare and work with differences of data states of type `T` with `Id`s of type `TU`.
-  The class needs an `Id` selector an equality comparer for the entries.
+  The class needs an `Id` selector and an equality comparer for the entries.

 ### Generic types `T` and `TU`
 The generic entry type `T` must be a class and (for difference comparisons) requires an `EqualityComparer`.